k-chrispens/axlevy-adp-3d/README.md

 ```
 We use the `unpad_len` parameter to remove empty voxels from the edges of the density map and speed up computation.
 Do not forget to change this parameter when using a different input density map.

-In the output directory, you will also find a plot showing the completeness of the model vs. RMSD:
+In the output directory, you will find a plot showing the completeness of the model vs. RMSD:
 ![rmsd](images/rmsd_ca_vs_completeness.png)

 ## Troubleshooting